 Effective C-suite leaders know that, to ensure successful DEI training, they must first understand their organization’s culture, how it needs to change to support DEI, and a strategic plan for how to make that change happen.
 This plan has to be aligned with the organization’s overall business strategy.
 To make a positive impact that creates behavioral change, all DEI training must also be in alignment with these overall strategies.

 To achieve a holistic overview of an organization’s culture requires the right knowledge and tools.
-At Gupta Consulting, we do our assessments using our proprietary ELEVATE Cultural Assessment tool (ECAT™).
+At Gupta Consulting Group, we do our assessments using our proprietary ELEVATE Cultural Assessment tool (ECAT™).
 We look at your culture through the lens of your goals and your organization’s values.
 With the information we gather, we develop a strategic plan for DEI in your company.
 The data tells us where your company’s DEI training should focus (e.g. overall DEI training, gender bias training, race and ethnicity training) and what specific tools your employees would most benefit from receiving.
 It also provides baselines to measure against as we continuously monitor your workforce’s DEI gains.